puppetmaster/cangallo/README.md

 * Ruby 2.2.0
 * qemu-img >= 2.4.0
-* libguestfs, tested with 1.28 but should work with older images
+* libguestfs, tested with 1.28 but should work with older versions

 ## Ruby dependencies installation